-Here are the six brown trout fishing techniques that will put fish in your creel.
+Here are six brown trout fishing techniques that will undoubtedly put more fish in your creel.

 Brown trout anglers know perfectly well that it's all about putting in your time.
 When water temperatures are right and the fisherman is ready, the venerable Salmo trutta can be one of our favorite foes.